Hergé: Studios Hergé and Fanny Vlamynck: 1950–1965

 In February 1952, Hergé was involved in a car crash in which Germaine's leg was shattered; she had to have a steel rod implanted in it, and was confined to a wheelchair for several months.
 Their relationship was further strained when they received news of Wallez' death in September 1952.
 His friendship with Van Melkebeke also broke apart in this period, in part due to advice gained from an alleged clairvoyant, Bertje Janueneau, upon whom both Hergé and Germaine were increasingly relying for guidance.
 In January 1955 a young woman named Fanny Vlamynck (fr) was hired as a colourist at the Studios.
 Hergé embarked on an extramarital affair with her in November 1956, with the rest of the studio staff soon finding out.
 Germaine grew suspicious of her husband's affections for Fanny, but was also experiencing a strong romantic attraction to her ballroom dance partner.
-Hergé and Germaine went on a cruise for the former's fiftieth birthday in May 1957, in which they visited Casablanca, Rabat, Palermo, and Rome, and in October went on a second holiday, this time to Ostend.
-Following this, he revealed his affair with Fanny to Germaine.
-He began experiencing traumatic dreams dominated by the colour white, and seeking to explain them he visited Franz Ricklin, a psychoanalyst who was a student of Carl Jung in Zürich in May 1959.
-In February 1960 he returned to Switzerland, and upon his arrival back in Brussels he began renting an apartment in Uccle, away from Germaine.
-His relationship with Germaine had ended, although due to restrictions under Belgian law he was unable to obtain a divorce until seventeen years later.
+Hergé and Germaine went on a cruise for the former's 50th birthday in May 1957, during which they visited Casablanca, Rabat, Palermo, and Rome.
+They went on a second holiday to Ostend in October.
+Following the trip to Ostend, he revealed his affair with Fanny to Germaine.
+He began experiencing traumatic dreams dominated by the colour white and, seeking to explain them, he visited Franz Ricklin, a psychoanalyst who was a student of Carl Jung in Zürich in May 1959.
+In February 1960, he returned to Switzerland, and upon his return to Brussels, he began renting an apartment in Uccle, away from Germaine.
+His relationship with Germaine had ended, although due to restrictions under Belgian law he was unable to obtain a divorce until 17 years later.

 In September 1958, Tintin magazine moved its headquarters to a newly constructed building near the Gare du Midi.
 Hergé continued to feud with Leblanc over the direction of the magazine; his constant absences had led to him being replaced as artistic director, and he demanded that he be reinstated.
 Leblanc relented in early 1965, although Hergé soon departed to Sardinia for six weeks.
 In October 1965 Leblanc appointed the cartoonist Greg to be editor-in-chief of the magazine, believing him capable of reforming the paper to remain relevant to the youth of the day.
 By this point, Tintin magazine was at its commercial peak, with sales of 600,000 a week, although Hergé had lost much of his interest in it.